 Integrated marketing is a marketing approach that delivers unified messaging across all of a brand’s platforms.
 This communication ensures consumers don’t receive mixed messages and creates a strong brand image.
 Now, we aren’t suggesting a brand has to post the same content across all its channels.
-In fact, we would recommend you don’t always do this.
+In fact, we would recommend you don’t.
 We’re suggesting the views and positioning should remain consistent.

 As internet-based technology grows, so does the requirement for brands and organisations to construct marketing campaigns that run simultaneously on multiple channels.
 Customers now expect to be able to interact with brands they are interested in wherever they are – on a mobile device or otherwise.